Backpacking Goa – All You Need To Know in 2019

 There are a number of ways of getting to Goa.
 How you get to the state and then your eventual destination depends on where you are coming on, how much time and money you have and how highly you value personal comfort.

-Booking Transport in Goa
+Busses in Goa

 Long distance busses always need to be booked ahead (try to book at least a clear 24 hours ahead of your journey to ensure getting a seat/sleeper).
 You can do this at any of the travel and exchange agents you see in any town.
 There is no need to shop around as the rates are fixed.
 If you are going overnight then I advise spending the extra money and taking a sleeper rather than just a seat.